ivanmota/IgugaChecksumUtility/README.md

 Invoke-psake build.psake.ps1 -taskList Build
 ```

-The above code will create the directory **Release** were module build results will be stored.
+The above code will create the directory **Release** were the module build results will be stored.